State Farm Life Insurance Review

 Enter your ZIP code for quotes in your area

 State Farm vs. TIAA Life

 That said, you may make small sacrifices for affordability.
-TIAA has fewer riders than many other companies — eight to State Farm’s 11 and New York Life’s 12.
-It’s lacking some living benefits like Disability, Critical Illness, and Long Term Care riders.
+TIAA has fewer riders than many other companies, including State Farm.
+It’s lacking some living benefits like Disability, Critical Illness, and Long-Term Care riders.
 This means its policies are less helpful in the event that your financial needs change down the road.
 Those with shorter terms or limited coverage needs may not mind, but if you want extended financial security, you may be better off with State Farm.

 State Farm vs. New York Life